nileshtrivedi/bizzy/README.md

 Add ```?url=http://your-url.com``` at the end of the url to share it with a preloaded url.

 Example: <a href="http://bizzy.polyglot.network?url=https://preactjs.com" target="_blank">http://bizzy.polyglot.network?url=https://preactjs.com</a>

-## Chrome extension
-Adds a Bizzy button in the Chrome toolbar, which on click opens any page directly into Bizzy.

-Chrome Store: coming soon, [Source](https://github.com/nileshtrivedi/bizzy/tree/master/chrome-extension)

 ## Getting Started